-SECTION 332: ZONING BOARD OF ADJUSTMENT
+SECTION 332: DEVELOPMENT REVIEW BOARD

-The Town of Bristol Zoning Board of Adjustment ("Zoning Board or ZBA") will consist of seven members and two alternates appointed by the Selectboard, a majority of which shall be legal residents of the Town of Bristol.
-Members of the ZBA shall be appointed by the Selectboard for 3 year terms, in a manner so that not more than 1/3 of the total 3 year terms run out in any one year.
-Any member of the ZBA may be removed for just cause by the Selectboard upon written charges and after a public hearing.
+The Town of Bristol Development Review Board will consist of seven members and two alternates appointed by the Selectboard, a majority of which shall be legal residents of the Town of Bristol.
+Members of the Development Review Board shall be appointed by the Selectboard for 3-year terms, in a manner so that not more than 1/3 of the total 3-year terms run out in any one year.
+Any member of the Development Review Board may be removed for just cause by the Selectboard upon written charges and after a public hearing.

-The ZBA has the following functions:
+The Development Review Board has the following functions:

 - 1. Hear and grant or deny appeals of actions of the Z.A. - 2.
 Hear and grant or deny requests for Variances. - 3.
-Hear and grant or deny requests for conditional use approval (The ZBA shall also conduct a Site Plan approval as part of this review.
-No additional Site Plan review shall be required by the Planning Commission) A portion of this review may also include review and action on the recommendations of the Downtown Design Review Commission, for proposals needing Conditional Use approval within the Design Review Overlay District. - 4.
-Hear and grant or deny approval for expansions of non-conforming uses and non-complying structures pursuant to the criteria for conditional use approval (The ZBA shall also conduct a Site Plan approval as part of this review.
-No additional Site Plan review shall be required by the Planning Commission).
+Hear and grant or deny requests for conditional use approval (The Development Review Board shall also conduct a Site Plan approval as part of this review.)
+A portion of this review may also include review and action on the recommendations of the Downtown Design Review Commission, for proposals needing Conditional Use approval within the Design Review Overlay District. - 4.
+Hear and grant or deny approval for expansions of non-conforming uses and non-complying structures pursuant to the criteria for conditional use approval (The Development Review Board shall also conduct a Site Plan approval as part of this review.).
 A portion of this review may also include review and action on the recommendations of the Design Review Commission, for proposals needing conditional Use approval within the Downtown Design Review Overlay District. - 5.
 Hear and grant or deny approval for activities in the Flood Hazard Area. - 6.
 Hear and grant or deny requests for Waivers. - 7.
-Any other form of land use request for which it is the appropriate panel as authorized by these Regulations and 24 V.S.A. § 4460.
+Hear and grant or deny approval to modify district requirements under the Planned Unit Development provisions of these Regulations. - 8.
+Hear and grant or condition approval of Site Plan applications Development Review Board A portion of this review may also include review and action on the recommendations of the Design Review Commission, for proposals needing Site Plan approval within the Downtown Design Review Overlay District. - 9.
+Review requests for rights of way, or other changes requested to plats of record. - 10.
+Hear and approve or deny applications for subdivision - 11.
+Hear any other form of land use request as authorized by these Regulations and 24 V.S.A. § 4460.